yuygfgg/Vapoursynth-llvmexpr/docs/postfix.md

 - `var!`: Pops the top value from the stack and stores it in a variable named `var`.
 - `var@`: Pushes the value of the variable `var` onto the stack.

-**Variable Initialization:** All variables are automatically allocated and initialized to `0.0` at the beginning of expression evaluation, regardless of where they are first used in the code.
-However, the plugin will try its best to report an error if a variable is used before its first store (not guaranteed in complex control flows).
+**Variable Initialization:** Variables are allocated when the expression is compiled, but they are **not** automatically initialized to any value.
+It is your responsibility to store a value into a variable (`!`) before you load from it (`@`).

+The compiler performs a rigorous static analysis of the control flow.
+If it detects any path where a variable could be read before it is guaranteed to have been written to, it will raise an error and refuse to compile the expression.
+This prevents the use of uninitialized variables.

 **Example:** `x 2 / my_var! my_var@ my_var@ *` (Calculates `(x/2)^2`).